Robust Data-Driven Invariant Sets for Nonlinear Systems: Data-Driven Computation of Robust Contractive Set

-Based on Theorem \ref{theo}, we now present Algorithm 1.
-This optimization-based procedure is designed to compute the largest possible polytopic $\lambda$-contractive set within the state constraints for the unknown noisy nonlinear system.
+\begin{proof} Please check the Appendix. \end{proof} Based on Theorem \ref{theo}, we now present Algorithm 1.
+This optimization-based procedure is designed to compute the largest possible polytopic $\lambda_\omega$-contractive set within the state constraints for the unknown noisy nonlinear system.

-\begin{remark} The main computational challenge of Algorithm \ref{alg:data_driven_compute_set} lies in the nested loops, which require solving a convex optimization problem for each pair of vertices from the consistency set $Q$ and the candidate polytope $\Omega$.
-The total number of optimization problems to be solved is $q \times n_v$. \end{remark}
+It is worth mentioning that the variable $\gamma^p$ acts as a scalar multiplier determining the maximum permissible scaling of each candidate vertex $v^p$ along its original direction. \begin{remark} The computational complexity involves two stages: First, enumerating the $n_q$ vertices of the consistency set from $2T$ inequalities scales exponentially with the parameter dimension.
+Second, the optimization in Algorithm \ref{alg:data_driven_compute_set} scales proportionally to $n_q \times n_v \times n_h$.
+Therefore, selecting the initial candidate polytope $\Omega_0$ presents a clear trade-off: increasing its complexity yields a less conservative $\lambda$-contractive set, but directly increases the computational load. \end{remark}

+\begin{remark} The DC decomposition ($f = g - h$) relaxes the intractable non-convex invariance condition into a tractable convex optimization problem by constructing a convex upper bound, $F$.
+Crucially, this decomposition is not unique.
+This flexibility can be exploited to reduce conservatism: by evaluating multiple valid decompositions for a fixed initial polytope $\Omega_0$, one can select the decomposition that maximizes the scaling factor $\alpha$, resulting in the least conservative $\lambda$-contractive set. \end{remark}